 The museum and Camera Obscura are both open over the summer months (April to September):

-Monday to Saturday - 10am to 5pm
+Tuesday to Saturday - 10am to 1pm and 2pm to 5pm

 The Camera Obscura can be viewed over the winter if booked in advance and the weather is good.
 Call us before visiting to avoid disappointment.